kwatch/cdnget/README.md

 ($Release: 0.0.0 $)

-CDNget is a utility script to download files from CDNJS, jsDelivr or Google.
+CDNget is a utility script to download files from CDNJS, JSDelivr, UNPKG, or Google.

 Install